austindavidbrown/lower-bounds-for-Metropolis-Hastings/README.md

 # Lower bounds on the rate of convergence for Metropolis-Hastings algorithms
 (IMPORTANT: NOT COMPLETED AND UPLOADED TO PIP YET)

 A Python implementation to estimate lower bounds on the geometric convergence rate for RWM Metropolis-Hastings.
-This library relies on Pytorch.
-This also includes some simulations from my dissertation before I made the more general package.
+See my dissertation (Chapter 3): https://conservancy.umn.edu/handle/11299/243073.
+This package relies on Pytorch.

 Install using PIP:

 ```bash
 pip install mhlb
 ```

+This also includes some simulations from my dissertation before I made the more general package.

 # Example